toralf/torutils/README.md

 ### Monitoring

-The script _ipset-stats.sh_ dumps and visualizes the content of the used and so-called [ipsets](https://ipset.netfilter.org).
+The script _ipset-stats.sh_ dumps and visualizes the content of an [ipset](https://ipset.netfilter.org).
 In the example below the blocked ips are dumped half-hourly over 3 hours.
 Afterwards their distribution is plotted: